RyanChinSang/LeagueLatency/README.md

-# LeagueLatency
+# League Latency

-A literal real-time graphical UI that provides real-time statistics about your ping (latency) to the League of Legends NA or LAN server.
+A Graphical UI that provides real-time Statistics and Graphs about your ping (latency) to the League of Legends NA or LAN server.